Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 Lochia is the vaginal discharge you experience after childbirth, consisting of blood, mucus, and uterine tissue.

-The color changes as well, starting from dark red or bright red, shifting to pinkish-brown, and eventually reaching a creamy, yellowish-white hue.
+The flow starts heavy and gradually lightens over several weeks.
+The color also shifts — from dark red or bright red, to pinkish-brown, and finally to a creamy, yellowish-white.

 The Stages of Lochia